microsoft/azuredevopslabs/labs/vsts/nodejs/readme.md

    ![Azure Subscription](media/authorize1.png)

-1. Click on the pipeline to set the trigger to continuous deployment.
+1. Click on the pipeline to set the trigger to continuous deployment and save the release pipeline.

    ![Continuous Deployment](media/enablecd.png)